Nevada Clean Diesel Program

 2022

-With FY 2022 program funds, NDEP has partnered with Washoe County School District to support the retirement of twelve program-eligible diesel-powered school buses and replace them with new, cleaner diesel versions.
+With FY 2022 program funds, NDEP has partnered with Washoe County School District to support the retirement of twenty-three program-eligible diesel-powered school buses and replace them with new, cleaner diesel versions.

 2021